Footballvideo1200X627

 Feeling Mutual

-Tom Woodnutt is Founder of Feeling Mutual, the agile online and mobile qualitative research specialists.
+Tom Woodnutt is Founder of Feeling Mutual, the multi-award winning agile online qualitative research specialists.
 He helps clients and agencies run global studies and offers training in the space.
 Tom has been a Digital Skills trainer for the Association of Qualitative Researchers (AQR) and is a regular speaker at industry conferences, including the MRS, MRMW and IleX.

 A good insight is like a fridge, according to Jeremy Bullmore.
 When you open it, a light comes on.
 The more vividly qualitative researchers can communicate insights, the more enlightening they will be.
 This is one of the main reasons why auto-ethnographic methods can be so powerful.
 Asking people to record their lives and behaviour in a natural context, can help researchers to uncover insights and then articulate them more evocatively.
 In so doing, the power of that insight is intensified.